itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 3.2*

-.. py:function:: QAction::setIcon(str filename, float scaleFactor) -> None
+.. py:function:: QAction.setIcon(filename: str, scaleFactor: float)

     sets the icon of the action to the given filename and optionally defines a certain scaling factor, which is the pixel ratio that is applied to the icon (usually: 1.0).

     *New in itom 3.2*

-.. py:function:: QLayout::itemAt(int index) -> uiItem:
+.. py:function:: QLayout.itemAt(index: int) -> uiItem:

     Returns the widget or layout at the given `index` of the layout.